Concept Flashcards

 • Smoothing: Reduce the push–pause–push using a capacitor

-• Regulation: Set the output voltage to the desired level and reduce residual ripple
+• Regulation: Set the output voltage to the desired level and eliminate remaining ripple

 What is XFRM in a block diagram?
 XFRM stands for transformer, which is used to change voltage levels in AC-to-DC conversion.